Oscillograph/Mini-Serpent-Engine/README.md

 # !
 WORK IN PROGRESS ! #
 # MINI SERPENT ENGINE #
 Mini Serpent Engine (MSE) is a simple game engine for scientific research and entertainment applications.
 It is based on SDL v2.28.4 and at some point will replace with itself a version of another project of mine called Crystal Serpent Engine.
+Currently, MSE is meant to be windows-only with main compatibility focus on Windows 7 and OpenGL 3.3+.

 ## Features ##
-The game engine heavily relies on the vision briefly discussed on page: https://kvk-tech.ru/post/devlog-cse-001 Currently MSE has:
+The game engine heavily relies on the vision briefly discussed on page: https://kvk-tech.ru/post/devlog-cse-001

+Currently MSE has:
 + Logging system that sends messages to console window;
 + Platform system which consists of a simple 2D Renderer, Window management and events listener which all are bound to SDL;